dmblack/nftables_firewall.js/README.md

 # Customisation
-'Skeleton' Configuration files may be found in `src/config`, and should then be placed in `config/`.
+'Skeleton' Configuration files may be found in `src/config`, and should then be placed in `config/` - as mentioned above'
 * interfaces.json - specify your trusted, and untrusted, interfaces.
 * rules.json - Specify what ports, in which 'trust' zones you want to allow
   * Note: Changes to this file are 'hot loaded'.
 Care should be taken.
 * rules-base.nft - Is the 'initial' template of rules deployed.
 (Creates the appropriate table, chains)
 * rules-locked.nft - Is basically what the script 'should' fall back to if there are any failures on init (SHOULD..)

+# Further notes:
+Interfaces are detected, with appropriate rules created, upon start.
+This can be troublesome for non-persistent interfaces such as vpn (ppp/tun).
+I restart the scrupt upon these interfaces becoming available.
+(And this will be fixed in an upcoming release)